aryanpatel-growexxer/DL_exam_/DECISIONS.md

 *Complete after Phase 2 (by approximately 3:00)*

 **What I did:**
+1. Model is trained using the upsampled data using smote.

 **Why I did it (not why the technique works — why THIS choice given what you observed in the data):**
+1. As the data is imbalanced I have upsampled minor class.

 **What I considered and rejected:**

 **What would happen if I was wrong here:**
+1. As the data is imbalanced that's why I have upsampled to balance the data.

 ---